AkshatM/chang-roberts/README.md

 - It is straightforward to reason about, and the basic logic is easy to perceive.
 Any code produced does not rely on algorithmic tricks to achieve success.
 - Successfully solving it requires familiarity with several core constructs of the language, such as random number generators, object-oriented programming, and/or whatever functional constructs exist throughout, as well as any idiosyncrasies encountered.

+Note that this is also [Chang-Robert's leader election algorithm](https://www.wikiwand.com/en/Leader_election#/Leader_election_in_rings) in miniature, so it is not without use.

 # Compilation Information